tkris-sd/teslausb/README.md

 ## Improvements

+This for has customizations that probably only make sense to me.
+Please check out marcone/teslausb/releases for the active fork of this project.

 This fork contains the following improvements compared to the upstream [cimryan/teslausb](https://github.com/cimryan/teslausb):
 1. Supports Tesla firmware 2019.x
 1. Supports saving more than one hour of recordings